 You are at a higher risk of gingivitis.
 Gingivitis is inflammation (redness and swelling) of the gums.
-If untreated, it can lead to more serious gum disease.
+If untreated, it can lead to more severe gum disease.
 Pregnancy hormones can increase your risk for gingivitis.
 Sixty to 75 percent of pregnant women have gingivitis.
 If you experience bleeding gums that weren’t previously happening.
 It can be an early sign.

 Other Issues That Can Come From Pregnancy

 By committing to scheduled visits throughout your pregnancy, we can help maintain good oral health.
-Following your pregnancy, it’s important to allow us to ensure positive oral health as your body returns to normal.
+Following your pregnancy, it’s essential to allow us to ensure positive oral health as your body returns to normal.